rainyrubyzhou/AccuVIR/readme.md

     Users can also pass this sequence as the backbone to step 1 to iteratively refine the output.

 ## Data availability
+Users can test our tool using the test data [here](https://drive.google.com/drive/folders/1iCNVjkw_LEhd8pYfS4QDXEAmVAHZW2N9).
+`python AccuVIR_main.py -r test_reads.fa -b backbone.fa`
+`ref.fa` is the ground truth for this dataset.

-Simulated datasets used in our experimentd are available at [here](https://drive.google.com/drive/folders/1jIIBaANO5Gi0EeECuxq_7IHYScds4dDB).
+Simulated datasets used in our experimentd are available [here](https://drive.google.com/drive/folders/1jIIBaANO5Gi0EeECuxq_7IHYScds4dDB).
 ## Contact
 Other than raising issues on Github, you can also contact YU Runzhou (runzhouyu2-c@my.cityu.edu.hk) for help in installation/usage or any other related query.